 Workers often undergo additional transitions within a relatively short period following an initial move.
-In this part, I examine the link between pecuniary motivations and the probability of subsequent transitions.
-Table 8 presents the unconditional probability of subsequent transitions with the number of years since the initial transition increases.
+Table 9 presents the unconditional probability of subsequent transitions with the number of years since the initial transition increases.
+If transitions involving stepping-stone employers reflect a form of pecuniary motivation, we would expect a positive correlation between pecuniary motivation and subsequent transition rates.
+This hypothesis will be empirically tested in the following regression.